TellFruit/edu-bstudio-parking/README.md

 ## Welcome!

-This is a part of the task from BSA Academy.
+This is a part of the task from BS Academy.

 To run it .NET 6 is required.